 |Car insurance company||Rate before speeding ticket||Rate after speeding ticket|

 *Premiums are average annual full coverage premiums for 40-year-olds

-As you can see, the same level of coverage could cost you almost double based on the carrier you choose.
-That is why the first step drivers might want to take after finding out premiums may increase after a citation is to get multiple car insurance quotes to consider if switching insurers would provide significant savings.
-However, since price is not the only consideration, review customer ratings and independent reviews about the carrier to make sure you are making an informed decision.
+As you can see, the cost for the same level of coverage varies widely between companies, both before and after a speeding ticket conviction.
+The first step drivers might want to take after seeing a post-speeding-ticket premium increase is to get multiple car insurance quotes to consider if switching insurers would provide significant savings.
+However, since price is not the only consideration, take time to review customer ratings and independent reviews about the carrier to make sure you are making an informed decision.

 Attend a driver improvement course

 North Carolina state laws allow drivers with four points or more to attend a driver improvement course once every five years.
 You may need to qualify first and attend a hearing with an administrative hearings officer, which comes with a $40 fee, as well as a $70 fee for the course itself.
 Once you successfully complete the course, you will receive a credit of three points.
 Over time, these improvements to your driving record may result in lower premiums from your insurer upon policy renewal.

 Other speeding ticket considerations

 There are a few different ways to deal with a speeding ticket.
 While there are many instances where you might want to contest it, there are also times where it may make more sense to pay the ticket outright.
 With minor tickets, it’s often possible to pay online.
 However, with more serious offenses, this option is less common.
 In those cases, you’ll most likely have to pursue one of the alternative approaches.